 In the Second World War Hughenden Manor was home to a secret map-making operation.
 The Manor was requisitioned by the Air Ministry in 1941 and given the codename ‘Hillside’.
 Its role was to provide specialised, hand-drawn, accurate maps from reconnaissance photographs.
 These were used in night-bombing raids by Bomber Command to aid identification of the targets and increase the accuracy.
-For further information on the activities at ‘Hillside’ click here.
+Further information on the activities at ‘Hillside’ can be found in the display in the West Wing of the Manor.

 Around 100 men and women were based at ‘Hillside’, both RAF and civilian personnel.
 Many were billeted in High Wycombe and nearby villages, such as Downley.
 Among those was Sgt Allan Gosling, father of Margaret Motch who has provided the following memories of her father and her time living in Downley.